MicrosoftDocs/dynamics-365-project-operations/articles/psa/basic-quote-lines.md

 - A sales quote doesn't include some fields and concepts that are included on a project quote has fields.
 The fields include **Contracting Unit**, **Account Manager**, and **Bill to Contact Name**.
 - Sales quotes and project quotes are also identified by an option set–based field that is named **Type**.
 For a sales quote, this field has the value **Item-based**.
 For a project quote, it has the value **Work-based**.

-This topic will focus on the details of project quotes.
+This article will focus on the details of project quotes.

 A project quote in PSA can have multiple line items or quote lines.
 In fact, a project quote has two grids for line items.
 One grid is for project-based lines that allow for detailed estimations.
 The other grid is for product-based lines that use a simple unit price and quantity-based approach.